 The club instructor is insured to run the club, so initially you don't need your own insurance to take part.
 If you attend regularly (after the first month) , you will need to purchase a GKI karate license.
 Please follow the following link :

 What are gradings, how much do they cost and will I be able to take them?

 Karate grades signify growth and development within the martial art.
 They are not mandatory but you may wish to challenge yourself to take a grade at some stage.
 Grades are displayed by belts and are coloured from white through to black belt.
 For more information please refer to the GKI Belt system page.
-A grading costs £15.
-On successful completion of a grading, you will recieve a certificate, a belt (in exchange for the old belt) and your licence book will be signed by Sensei John.
+A grading costs £10.
+On successful completion of a grading, you will receive a certificate, a belt (for £5 or £2 in exchange for the old belt) and your licence book will be signed by Sensei John.

 How often are there gradings?

 Gradings take place at the dojo at approximately 4 month intervals.
 If you attend regularly you will be told about these gradings in advance.

 Will I get injured?

 Goju Ryu is a semi contact style - so there will be some contact, but there is no reason why you should get injured as long as you follow all instructions.
 Each class starts with a warm up and ends with a warm down.
 Excessive contact and force is not allowed.
 Sensei John is First Aid trained, and there will be a First Aid kit at the club in case of any issues.

 Being fit is not a prerequisite.
 The class is open to any standard of fitness, and you can take the class at your own pace.